Skip to Content

 Should My RV Battery Disconnect Be On or Off When My Rig Is In Storage?

-1. If you’re storing your rig short term (a week or two for example), your batteries will probably be fine without disconnecting.
-However, this does depend on the loads you may have in your RV, what devices/appliances you leave turned on, and whether or not you have solar panels on the roof (and if they get sun while in storage).
+1. If you’re storing your rig short term (a week or two, for example), your batteries will probably be fine without disconnecting.
+However, this depends on the loads you may have in your RV, the devices/appliances you leave turned on, and whether you have solar panels on the roof (and if they receive sunlight while in storage).

-3. If you have a residential fridge, you should absolutely empty it and shut it off, even during shorter storage periods.
-Even with our hefty solar and lithium battery banks, we’d never leave our residential fridge on without a shore power connection while we’re away from the rig for more than a few days.
+2. If you have a residential fridge (like the one we had in our Newmar), you should absolutely empty it and shut it off, even during shorter storage periods.
+Even with our substantial solar and lithium battery banks, we would never have left our residential fridge on without a shore power connection while we were away from the rig for more than a few days.
 The risk of melted freezer contents oozing out onto the floor simply isn’t worth the risk.

-4. If you’re storing your rig for several weeks or longer, you should turn on your battery disconnect switch (i.e. turn OFF the batteries) to preserve the health of your batteries.
+3. If you’re storing your rig for several weeks or longer, you should turn on your battery disconnect switch (i.e., turn OFF the batteries) to preserve the health of your batteries.

-5. If your RV will be stored in sub-freezing temperatures, you may want to disconnect battery cables, remove your batteries entirely, store them somewhere they can stay warm, and/or use a trickle/maintenance charger or battery tender.
+4. If your RV will be stored in sub-freezing temperatures, you may want to disconnect the battery cables, remove the batteries entirely, store them in a warm location, and/or use a trickle/maintenance charger or battery tender.

 Do I Need to Use My RV Battery Disconnect Switch If My Storage Space Has Shore Power?

-However, generally speaking, if you’re storing your rig for a month or less and your rig will be plugged in, you can leave your battery disconnect switch in the “on” position.
-If you’re storing your rig for longer than that, we recommend using the battery disconnect switch to kill power coming from the battery bank by shutting it “off” during storage.
+However, generally speaking, if you’re storing your rig for a month or less with it plugged in to shore power, you can leave your battery disconnect switch in the “ON” position.
+If you’re storing your rig for longer than that, we recommend using the battery disconnect switch to kill power coming from the battery bank by shutting it “OFF” during storage.

 An RV battery disconnect switch being turned on